CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 In Table~\ref{tab:facets_info}, we break down the amount and type of information leaked.
 Across the board, sensitive and personally identifiable information like age, gender, symptoms, and disease, is leaked in the facets, despite the extractor LLM being instructed to exclude PII.
 We also observe that different models handle different PII differently; for instance, Gemma3-4B filters out age more reliably than other LLMs, whereas Claude-Haiku3 is best at filtering out symptoms.

-Perhaps surprisingly, we find that even age and gender, which do constitute PII, continue to be leaked in facets of all models.
-This is stronger than recent results~\cite{pham2025can} showing that LLMs can be confused by ambiguous names.
+Perhaps surprisingly, we find that even age and gender continue to be leaked in facets of all models.
 The leakage of age and gender is particularly problematic, since even in the absence of overt identifiers like names, demographic attributes, such as age and gender, can often be used to re-identify or target individuals~\cite{rocher2019estimating}.

 Overall, using LLMs to summarize and remove PII from chats does not appear particularly robust, which paves the way for downstream attacks, including our poisoning attack.